Teacher's Aide Program (Madrichim)

 Students in 8th through 12th grades have the opportunity to serve as Madrachim or teachers’ assistants.
 The high school aged teens offer help and guidance to younger religious school students.
 As a Madracha or Madrich, they help to lead classes, facilitate special events and meet together monthly throughout the school year.
 Not only is it a rewarding experience for our young adolescent members, but it also allows them to earn community service hours or earn money.

-Confirmation is an extraordinary opportunity for 9th and 10th grade high school students to interact with their rabbi on a wide variety of contemporary issues and to begin formulating their own opinions on these significant topics.
+Confirmation is an extraordinary opportunity for 10th and 11th grade high school students to interact with their rabbi on a wide variety of contemporary issues and to begin formulating their own opinions on these significant topics.
 It is also a wonderful social forum for Jewish kids to meet on a weekly basis and interact with one another outside of their respective high schools.
-Our Rabbi loves teaching this class as it allows him to reconnect with students whom he has watched grow and mature and whom he has personally taught for their b’nei mitzvah.
+Our Rabbi loves teaching this class as it allows him to connect with students who have already celebrated their b’nei mitzvah and get to know them better.

 The following is a partial list of topics which are explored during these sessions: